schiranji/TreeDecisionEngine/README.md

 # TreeDecisionEngine
 Rule based Decision engine where Rules are organized in Tree model.
-Goal of this project is to keep adding intelligence by adding single concept at a time.
+Goal of this project is to keep adding intelligence by adding single concept/tree branch/intelligence at a time.
 As a start added processors examples for decisioning loan/credit card/home/lineof credit applications.
 * Processors can be added dynamically using yml tree structure.
 Decision Engine reads all processors and executes rules in each processor based on the tree structure defined in processors.yml.
 * Decisions are generated only by leaf nodes or stop condition in inside node.
 * Once stop condition is reached, rest of the sub tree is ignored and the decision is added to the list.
 * Engine can run in either single threaded or multi threaded mode.

-Engine will return list of Results based on processor rules.
+* Engine will return list of Results based on processor rules.

 Tasks
 - [ ] Use InheritableThreadLocal for RuleEngineData.